-Major Products: Sheetfed and web offset inks; UV and EB inks; conventional and UV waterless offset; solvent- and water-based gravure inks; digital inks; toner; and ink jet inks.
+Major Products: Sheetfed and web offset inks; UV and EB inks; conventional and UV waterless offset; solvent- and water-based gravure inks; digital inks; toners; and ink jet inks.
 Toyo Ink America LLC manufactures offset inks, while LioChem, Inc., Conyers, GA, manufactures liquid inks, colorants and adhesives.

-Key Personnel: Hiro Sakai, president, Toyo Ink International; Tak O’Haru, president, James F. MacNeill, VP, finance; Kees Riphagen, VP, marketing and sales, Toyo Ink America; Osamu Sato, president, Terry Hall, Director of manufacturing, William Bonny, CFO, Hudson Moody, marketing and sales manager, LioChem; Yuki Abe, president, Toyo Colors America.
+Key Personnel: Hiro Sakai, president, Toyo Ink International; Tak O’Haru, president, James F. MacNeill, VP, finance; Kees Riphagen, VP, marketing and sales, Toyo Ink America; Osamu Sato, president, Terry Hall, director of manufacturing, William Bonny, CFO, Hudson Moody, marketing and sales manager, LioChem; Yuki Abe, president, Toyo Colors America.

 Number of Employees: 150.

 Operating Facilities: Englewood Cliffs, NJ; Addison, IL; Kennesaw, GA; Conyers, GA; Cypress, CA; Clifton, NJ.

 Comments: While 2002 was a flat year for sales growth for Toyo Ink America, the company has seen some new opportunities emerge, primarily from new product introductions and its marketing agreement with Sanchez, S.A. de C.V. in Mexico.

 “The whole year was fairly flat,” said Tak O’Haru, president of Toyo Ink America.
 “The impression I get from our customers and distributors is that the market declined more than 5 percent.
 Fortunately we made new gains in our stronger areas that practically offset our sales losses in heatset, and we also added in-plant operations.”